openstack/openstack-manuals/doc/common/get_started_identity.rst

 OpenStack Identity
 ==================

-The OpenStack :term:`Identity service <Identity>` provides a single point of integration for managing authentication, authorization, and service catalog services.
+The OpenStack :term:`Identity service` provides a single point of integration for managing authentication, authorization, and service catalog services.
 Other OpenStack services use the Identity service as a common unified API.
 Additionally, services that provide information about users